Compensation for Shooting Victims under Georgia Law

 A Shooting Lawyer Atlanta, GA Relies On

-At Butler Tobin, we believe you should be compensated for your injuries, and we know how to hold all responsible parties accountable from business owners to the government.
+At Butler Law Firm, we believe you should be compensated for your injuries, and we know how to hold all responsible parties accountable from business owners to the government.
 If you have been shot, your first course of action after getting medical help should be to consult with a good Georgia personal injury attorney who is experienced with shootings

 If you have questions, we can answer them and recommend the best course of action.
 If we can’t handle your case, we can usually recommend someone who can.